phanich004/Soccer-2vs2/README.md

-This repository contains reinforcement learning agents trained for a Unity ML-Agents soccer simulation using the Proximal Policy Optimization algorithm.
-The provided Unity environment, `SoccerTwos.app`, simulates a 2v2 soccer scenario.
+This repository contains reinforcement learning agents trained for a Unity ML-Agents soccer stimulation using the Proximal Policy Optimization algorithm.
+The provided Unity environment, `SoccerTwos.app`, stimulates a 2v2 soccer scenario.

 ## Files Overview
 - **1striker.py**: Trains a single striker agent.